Appeals court asks DOJ to weigh in on whether Trump is immune in civil January 6 lawsuits – KION546

 The Justice Department, including since Attorney General Merrick Garland took over, has maintained the position that Trump should not be sued personally for derogatory statements he made while president about a rape accuser that are now the subject of a defamation lawsuit.
 The Justice Department has also sought to limit some of the discovery being pursued by two top ex-FBI officials — both the target of extreme Trump ire related to their involvement in the Russia probe — who filed lawsuits alleging that the Trump-era DOJ broke the law in how it publicly released their texts.

-In other instances, however, the Justice Department has declined to shield the former president and his allies from scrutiny.
+In other instances, however, the Justice Department has declined to shield allies of Trump from scrutiny.
 The department refused to defend Rep. Mo Brooks in an earlier stage of the lawsuits now before the DC Circuit, with the DOJ disagreeing with Brooks’ argument that the speech he made at the January 6 rally was part of his official duties as a member of Congress.
 (Brooks was ultimately dismissed as a defendant.)

 The Justice Department is also prosecuting a former Trump White House aide, Peter Navarro, for not complying with a House January 6 committee subpoena.
 (Navarro has pleaded not guilty to criminal contempt of Congress.)